aptima-ai/aptima_framework/docs/ten_agent/how_does_interrupt_work.md

-# How does interrupt work in TEN-Agent
+# How does interrupt work in APTIMA-Agent

 ## Overview

-The interrupt mechanism in [TEN-Agent](https://github.com/TEN-framework/TEN-Agent) consists of two main
+The interrupt mechanism in [APTIMA-Agent](https://github.com/APTIMA-framework/APTIMA-Agent) consists of two main
 parts: **Interrupt Detection** and **Interrupt Response**.
 This document details both parts and explains how the interrupt command propagates through the AI agent graph.